 - Provide overall fiscal review, accounting and real-time budgets analyses for projects, cores, developmental research projects and career development projects within the Leukemia SPORE.

 - Maintain integration activities that include data sharing, rapid publication and identification and institution of other activities critical to maintaining and strengthening the translational aspects of the Leukemia SPORE as new information, results and clinical outcomes develop.

 - Maintain within the SPORE a pipeline of high-quality translational projects via the Developmental Research Program (DRP), with oversight by Drs.
 Bloomfield and Grever (see DRP write-up for specifics).

 - Support a robust Career Development Program (CDP) that is integrated with the mission of the Leukemia SPORE, with oversight by Dr. Bloomfield (see CDP write-up for specifics).

 Development Research Program

-The Development Research Program (DRP) is a critical component of the Leukemia SPORE.
-It effectively demands the exploration of new ideas as pilot projects, the development of new resources and the implementation of new technologies that drive translational research.
+The Development Research Program (DRP) was a critical component of the Leukemia SPORE.
+It effectively demanded the exploration of new ideas as pilot projects, the development of new resources and the implementation of new technologies that drive translational research.

 Aims of the DRP: